Eridanos (mythological river): "Starry Eridanus"

 When in Nonnus' fourth- or fifth-century CE Dionysiaca the vast monster Typhon boasts that he will bathe in "starry Eridanus", it is hyperbole, for the constellation Eridanus, represented as a river, was one of the 48 constellations listed by the second-century astronomer Ptolemy; it remains one of the 88 modern constellations.

 Real river

-There have been various guesses at which real river was the Eridanos: these include the Po River in north Italy, the Rhone in France and the Rhine.
+There have been various guesses at which real river was the Eridanos: these include the Po River in north Italy, the Rhone in France, and the Rhine.
 The Eridanos is mentioned in Greek writings as a river in northern Europe rich in amber (Vistula on Amber Road?).
-A small river near Athens was named Eridanos in ancient times, and has been rediscovered with the excavations for construction of the Athens Metro.
+A small river near Athens was named Eridanos in ancient times, and has been rediscovered with the excavations for construction of the Athens Metro.There were no serious scientific works that would investigate the connection of Eridanus with the Balkan hydronym for the river Drina, although such studies would be necessary, bearing in mind the proximity of the Lower Danube to ancient trade centers on the Mediterranean, as well as the archaeologically increasingly confirmed importance of this area in ancient and pre-antique history.

-Legacy

-Cenozoic river

-Eridanos is the name that has been applied by geologists to a river which flowed where the Baltic Sea is now, a river system also known simply as the "Baltic River System".

-Namesake

-Eridanus Stream in Antarctica is named after the mythical river.
+An ancient river that no-longer exists has been given the name Eridanos in honor of the mythological river.